mqanneh/facebook-comments-block/README.txt

 * Find "Facebook Comments" block and click on configure.
 * Under the "FACEBOOK COMMENTS BOX SETTINGS" you can configure the following:
   - Facebook Application ID: Optional.
+  - Main domain: Optional: If you have more than one domain you can set the main domain for facebook comments box to use the same commenting widget across all other domains.
-  - Color Scheme: Set the color schema of facebook comments box.
+  - Color scheme: Set the color schema of facebook comments box.
   - Number of posts: Select how many posts tou want to display by default.
   - Width: Set width of facebook comments box.